 The following are components of TCP proxy load balancers.

-Forwarding rules route traffic by IP address, port, and protocol to a load balancing configuration consisting of a target proxy and one or more backend services.
+Forwarding rules route traffic by IP address, port, and protocol to a load balancing configuration consisting of a target proxy and a backend service.

 Each forwarding rule provides a single IP address that you can use in DNS records for your application.
 No DNS-based load balancing is required.
 You can either reserve a static IP address that you can use or let Cloud Load Balancing assign one for you.
 We recommend that you reserve a static IP address; otherwise, you must update your DNS record with the newly- assigned ephemeral IP address whenever you delete a forwarding rule and create a new one.